wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 To test the wis2box-ftp service, you can use an ftp client to upload a file to the ftp-endpoint on your wis2box-instance.
 The credentials for the ftp-endpoint are the ones you defined in the `wis2box-ftp.env` file by the `FTP_USER` and `FTP_PASS` environment variables.

-Using WinSCP, your connection would look like this:
+Using WinSCP, your connection would look as follows:

 <img alt="winscp-ftp-connection" src="../../assets/img/winscp-ftp-connection.png" width="400">

-In WinSCP you can right-click and select *New*->*Directory* to create a new directory on the ftp-endpoint.
+In WinSCP, right-click and select *New*->*Directory* to create a new directory on the FTP endpoint.

 Uploading *randomfile.txt* to the directory *not-a-valid-path*: